domiyanyue/my_notes/move_semantics_rvalue_reference.md

 function createArray, the second is when we assign the return value to `vec_a` in main function.
 The first copy can be avoid if compiler applies "return value optimization".
 The second is unavoidable because a copy constructor of vector is called which will allocate memory space for vec_a and copy values from temproary values returned by function createArray.

-The real problem is we don't want to create temprorary objects and copy from it.
+The root problem is we don't want to create temprorary objects and copy from it.
 To avoid it, there are serveral ways C++ programmers can avoid it like returning a pointer to vector or pass in the return value as a reference.
 Both can save performance issue but are not natural forms of programming.

 Move semantic is introduced to address this, avoid copying when assigning a temprorary value that is about to disappear to another value.
 Before we introduce move semantic, we have to introduce some concepts to help you understand better - lvalue, rvalues and rvalue references.

 ## Lvalues and Rvalues

 Lvalue and rvalue are **value categories**.
 In C++, each expression has 2 independent properties: value type and value category.
 Value category defines some basic rules compiler must follow when creating, assigning, copying objects when evaluating the expression.
-The actual definition of lvalue and rvalue are shockingly completely.
-In this article, I will give you a simplified view that is enough for most cases.
+The actual definition of lvalue and rvalue are shockingly complicated.
+In this article, I will give you a simplified view that is enough to explain most cases.

 An **lvalue** represents an object that occupies some identifiable location in memory.
 An **rvalue** is defined by exclusion, by saying an expression is an rvalue if it's not lvalue.
-Let look at some basic examples:
+Let's look at some basic examples:
 ```C++
 int a;
 a = 4;